-The racquet to the right, the Dunlop Biomimetic Pro-GTS 130 Squash Racquet has a closed throat or a bridge.
+The racquet above, the Eye X.Lite 120 Control Squash Racquet has a closed throat or a bridge.
 The shorter length of the string to where it contacts the frame of the racquet helps provide better control.

 The reason for this is of course the string has less give.
 As it gives less when it springs back it does so with less force.
 This also often called the trampoline effect.
 The shorter give in the string is also why a closed throat racquet provides more control.
 The string has less give and therefore less variance when it snaps back.

 To summarize if you are looking for a racquet that will help produce more power it would make sense to look at a racquet with an open throat.
 If you have no problem with producing enough power on your own and are looking for better control a closed throat would be a good choice.
 As with all things though there is an element of personal preference though.
 As you play more and more you will know best what suits your own game and what feels right in your hand.